HTTP-RPC/Kilo/README.md

         public void authenticateRequest(HttpURLConnection connection);
     }

-Authentication providers are associated with a proxy instance via the `setAuthentication()` method of the `WebServiceProxy` class.
+Authentication providers are associated with a proxy instance via the `setAuthentication()` method.
 For example, the following code associates an instance of `BasicAuthentication` with a service proxy:

     serviceProxy.setAuthentication(new BasicAuthentication("username", "password"));